 Those who need Phos-ac. become indifferent, apathetic or physically weak following a relationship breakdown.
 They want to be alone, their emotions become ‘frozen’ and they suffer in silence.
 They also lack energy, feel exhausted, and are prone to physical problems triggered by their grief.
 Refreshing things such as juices and fruit may be craved.

 Think of Phos-ac when: the person becomes physically and emotionally feeble, and doesn’t want to talk or be with company.

 Pulsatilla pratensis (Puls.) for feeling unloved and abandoned

 Those who need Pulsatilla following a breakup feel abandoned and forsaken.
 They crave love and sympathy and are much better for having a shoulder to cry on.
 They love being comforted or consoled and will cry openly, gently and sweetly.
 Hugs and cuddles are appreciated, and they don’t mind being dependent in their time of need – they just want to be looked after.
 Moods may be changeable and they are prone to jealousy or irritability if they don’t get the comfort they crave.

-Think of Pulsatilla when: the person cries openly, craves and feels better for sympathy and physical affection, and is dependent and needy.
+Think of Pulsatilla when: the person cries openly, craves and feels better for sympathy and physical affection, and becomes dependent and needy.

 Staphysagria (Staph.) for suppressed anger